A lasting memorial for those lost at sea

 A Service of Remembrance is held each October at All Hallows, for families and friends.

-Entries in the Memorial Book are accompanied by an online entry on our publicly accessible Lost At Sea website.
+Entries in the Remembrance Book are accompanied by an online entry on our publicly accessible Lost At Sea website.